Your questions answered

 Purchase our PREMIUM membership and you will receive all the features of the Club and Plus tiers in addition to Unlimited 24/7 IT support from HP and regulatory compliance templates.
 Considering majority of small business owners do not have IT support on staff, this benefit provides your very own IT support Anywhere, Antime, Any Device.
 Need help staying complaint with regulatory agencies?
 Download these compliance templates and protect your business from potentially significant regulatory fines and penalties.
 These two benefits add tremendous value to purchasing a membership.
 Again, you will receive 24/7 Unlimited IT support for any device throughout your company from HP

-We have a three-tiered pricing system starting at $54 annually for our club membership, $399 for plus, and $599 for our premium level membership.
+We have a two-tiered pricing system starting at $399 for Plus membership, and $599 for our Premium level membership.
 Each membership tier has specific benefits available.

 A cyber incident is any event that threatens the security, confidentiality, integrity, or availability of information assets (electronic or paper), information systems, and/or the networks that deliver the information.
 Any violation of computer security policies, acceptable use policies, or standard computer security practices is an incident.
 Incidents may include but are not limited to: Unauthorized entry, Security breach or potential security breach, Unauthorized scan or probe, Denial of service, Malicious code or virus, Networking system failure (widespread), Application or database failure (widespread).